 BerChain — Creating a social badge for corporate websites backed by real data showing the social impact of their donation.

-Circularise — Visualising investments in open source protocols for investors, and generating smart contracts that run the protocols, allocate transaction fees, and govern a voting system.
+Circularise and Milvum — Visualising investments in open source protocols for investors, and generating smart contracts that run the protocols, allocate transaction fees, and govern a voting system.

 Future of Cargo Insurance: